lxsmnsyc/the-fighting-game/docs/game.md

 ## Structure

-- A run has `PHASES` (8) phases.
+- A run is endless.
+It only ends when the last life is lost.
 - A phase has `ROUNDS_PER_PHASE` (3) rounds.
 The last round of each phase is a boss fight.
 - A round has two stages: the shop, then the battle.
+Some rounds open with an ability draft first.
 - `game.round` counts rounds across the whole run. `getPhase()` and `getPhaseRound()` place it within a phase.
 - The player starts with 3 lives and 5 gold.

 ## Rounds

+1. If the player is due an ability, the draft opens with 5 offers and the player picks one.
-1. The shop opens with 5 offers.
+2. The shop opens with 5 offers.
-2. The player buys cards, rerolls, or starts the battle.
+3. The player buys cards, rerolls, or starts the battle.
-3. The battle ends and the player earns gold.
+4. The battle ends and the player earns gold.
 Income rises with the phase.
-4. The result decides what comes next:
+5. The result decides what comes next:
    - A win or a draw moves to the next round.
    - A loss costs a life and replays the same round.
    - Losing the last life ends the run.
-   - Clearing the boss round of the last phase wins the run.

 A battle that runs past `BATTLE_TIME_LIMIT` (60 seconds) is a draw.

+## Abilities

+- The player is due one ability from the start, and one more every `ABILITY_PHASE_INTERVAL` (8) phases.
+- What the player is due is checked against what they own.
+So a replayed or resumed round only opens a draft if its ability was never picked.

+See [abilities.md](abilities.md) for how abilities work.

 ## Shop

 - Rerolling costs 1 gold, and 1 more for each reroll in the same visit.
 - A card costs gold by rarity.
 Selling it refunds half.
-- Offers are rolled by rarity weight.
+- Offers roll a rarity by weight, then a card of that rarity by weight.
 Later phases lean toward rarer cards.
+- Cards that share aspects with the player's abilities weigh more.
 - The player can own a limited number of copies of each card: 1 per starter, 5 per common, 3 per uncommon, and 1 per rare or secret.
 - A secret card stays locked until the player owns every rare card of its first